18,000 Islands Across Equator

-Indonesia includes some of the largest and most exotic islands in the world, including Bali, Borneo, Java, Komodo, New Guinea, and Sumatra.
-There are more than 17,500 islands in all.
 Indonesia shares two of its largest islands with other countries.
 The Indonesian state of Papua, formerly known as Irian Jaya, occupies the western half of New Guinea—the world’s second largest island.
-Indonesia also controls part of the island of Borneo, which is the third-largest island in the world.
+Indonesia includes part of the island of Borneo, which is the third-largest island in the world.
 Indonesia shares the island of Borneo with Brunei and Malaysia.
 Indonesia’s share of Borneo is called Kalimantan.

 The real beauty of Indonesia is found in the eyes and smiles of its people.
 Taking the time to learn some simple Indonesian words and phrases will help you unveil more of this country’s wonderful treasures.

 Indonesia has a lengthy history that includes some of the earliest human civilizations, as evidenced by the archeological discovery of Java man on the island of Java in the 19th Century.
 Java Man is the name given to fossils discovered in 1891 at Trinil on the banks of the Bengawan Solo River in East Java, one of the first known specimens of Homo erectus.
 Its discoverer, Eugène Dubois, gave it the scientific name Pithecanthropus erectus, a name derived from Greek and Latin roots meaning upright ape-man.
 For more than a century, these were the earliest known human fossils, which unleashed speculation that this region of the world could have spawned human civilization.